 How safe is it?

-Hiking the A.T. is no more dangerous than many other popular outdoor activities, but, although the Trail is part of the national park system, it is not the proverbial "walk in the park."
-Preparation is the key for a safe and healthy trip.
-Choose clothing and equipment carefully, and make sure you have adequate food, water, and shelter available.
-More: Health and Safety.
+Hiking the AT is no more dangerous than many other popular outdoor activities, but, although the Trail is part of the national park system, it is not the proverbial "walk in the park."
+Preparation is the key to a safe and healthy trip.
+Choose clothing and equipment carefully, and make sure you have adequate food, water and shelter available.

 How long does it take to thru-hike?